vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

-25. But a dripta (a proud-prapanna), as he of his own accord does not feel grief on account of the body posses- sed (prarabdha), is liberated at the end of the body.
+25. But a dripta (a proud-prapanna), as he of his own accord does not feel grief on account of the body possessed (prarabdha), is liberated at the end of the body.
 This is the determination of their time of liberation. grace
 </details>